LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 This shows there are only marginal gains for a lot more effort.
 Also, they make no difference to the solving path for the Inkala puzzle.

-The full code with the advanced strategies can be viewed at my Github repository at: [https://github.com/LiorSinai/SudokuSolver-Python][repo].
+The full code with the advanced strategies can be viewed at my GitHub repository at: [https://github.com/LiorSinai/SudokuSolver-Python][repo].
 There are also additional functions which are not described here.
 For example, `check_possible` which will flag impossible puzzles like the ones shown earlier.

 [stuart_pointing_pairs]: https://www.sudokuwiki.org/Intersection_Removal